kramdown Syntax

 {: .language-ruby}

-The specially named class language-ruby tells kramdown that this code block is written in the Ruby language.
-Such information can be used, for example, by converters to do syntax highlighting on the code block.
+language.
+Such information can be used, for example, by converters to do syntax highlighting on the

 Fenced code blocks provide an easier way to specify the language, namely by appending the language of the code block to the end of the starting line: